andresilvagomez/Localize/README.md

 ```

 ### Config
-This not is necesary, only if you need diferent results.
+This not is necesary, only if you need different results.

 ```swift
 // AppDelegate.swift